danpeirce/pico-corne/readme.md

 The design goals are for a DIY keyboard in a Corne like layout.

 1. Keep it Simple.
-    a.
-The code does not need to be generalized for all keyboards (not using KMK).
+    1. The code does not need to be generalized for all keyboards (not using KMK).
-	b.
-The two halves are to have equal responsibility with minimal interaction.
+	2. The two halves are to have equal responsibility with minimal interaction.
 Connect both halves to a USB hub.
 	   Each half to get a Pico board and they both already have on board microB USB connectors.
-	c.
-Pico boards have more than enough GPIO to use one input per switch.
+	3. Pico boards have more than enough GPIO to use one input per switch.
 There are 21 switches per side and each Pico has 26 GPIO.
 Diodes are not needed because a matrix is not needed.
-	d.
-The only keys that need to be shared between sides are the layer keys.
+	4. The only keys that need to be shared between sides are the layer keys.

 CircuitPython Coding a Raspberry Pi Pico board for a split keyboard with 3x6 column staggered keys and 3 thumb keys.